Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 14 Desember 2024 16.24.41 UTC
+- WIB: Sabtu, 14 Desember 2024 17.27.12 UTC
-- WITA: Sabtu, 14 Desember 2024 17.24.41 UTC
+- WITA: Sabtu, 14 Desember 2024 18.27.12 UTC
-- WIT: Sabtu, 14 Desember 2024 18.24.41 UTC
+- WIT: Sabtu, 14 Desember 2024 19.27.12 UTC

 Kutipan Inspiratif:
-"You will never know what you are capable of until you take that first step and go for it."
+"At the end of the day, the most overwhelming key to a child's success is the positive involvement of parents."

-Kategori: motivational
+Kategori: success